 Qualified immunity only applies to suits against government officials as individuals acting in an official capacity.
-It does not protect the government against suits for damages caused by the officials' actions.
+It does not protect against suits against the government for damages caused by the officials' actions.
 The Federal Government shall have the sole discretion to punish federal government officials for acts that violated the rights of individuals.
 The Federal or State Governments have the discretion to punish non-Federal government officials for such acts.